dmisiti/project_3_data_visualization/README.md

 ## Project Inspiration & Initial Design

-Data Visualization #1 – Mapping attendance rates by school district and displaying a pop up on each with attendance statistics
+Data Visualization #1 – Mapping attendance rates by school district and displaying a pop up on each with attendance statistics.

+A picture of this is located in the folder images as Data Visualization #1.
+For future considerations, we could make a 3-d map for this.
+This is shown as Data Visualization #3 which is in the folder images

-Data Visualization #2 – Bar graph displaying attendance rates by student category compared to the average attendance rate for a student in America
+Data Visualization #2 – Bar graph displaying attendance rates by student category compared to the average attendance rate for a student in America.

+A picture of this is located in the folder images as Data Visualization #2

 Data Visualization #3 – Line graph showing changes in attendance rates over the three years of data collection in Connecticut, with a reference line on the graph showing when the covid pandemic began.

+A picture of this is located in the folder images as Data Visualization #4.

 ## Ethical Considerations